 HISTORY

 The course is suitable for those with a passion for history and hunger to learn new things about British and European history every lesson.
-It is essential that you are prepared to class participate in discussions and independent research.
+It is essential that you are prepared to participate in class discussions and independent research.